 Fellowships.
 The J.B.
 Harley Research Fellowships in the History of Cartography, based in the UK, are the only European fellowships specifically devoted to the history of cartography.
 See the Fellowships menu for opportunities in the U.S.A. and elsewhere There are also a number of Prizes and awards on offer.

 The Internet and the web.
-In 1994, the MapHist discussion list was set up to exchange views and information.
-In 2012 that was replaced by the MapHist Forum.
+The ISHMap-list, the discussion list of the International Society for the History of the Map, was launched as a public platform in January 2014.
+It is effectively the successor, as a discussion list, to the MapHist list (1994-2012), which was replaced in turn by the MapHist Forum.
 Details are also given for other map lists.
 For help with finding relevant web resources, see the Lists of links and gateway sites.
 You can also find other general sections on Web projects, Globes, and News (sources).

 Around the Subject.
 Check out Special Topics for various detailed sources of information that may have relevance for early maps, and take a look also at Related Subjects.